This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Kuwait tourist visa price

-The official webpage of the State of Kuwait Minister of Interior states that a 3KD ($9.87) fee may be applied after successfully obtaining the visa at the border entry point.
+The official webpage of the State of Kuwait Minister of Interior states that a 3KD (USD 9.87) fee may be applied after successfully obtaining the visa at the border entry point.

 Can I extend my Kuwait tourist visa?